onewelcome/AxonFramework/readme.md

 It's unclear how this functioned correctly before (if at all), so it's important to be aware of this change.
 It is recommended to double-check the behavior of your application using Axon to ensure that this modification has not introduced any unintended changes.

+### Instantiating Axon's Serializer

+This forked version of the Axon Framework uses an updated version of XStream.
+The new XStream version prohibits serializing classes that have not been explicitly allowed.
+Ensure that all classes previously permitted for serialization remain allowed after applying this forked version of Axon.

+For more information, refer to `org.axonframework.testutils.XStreamSerializerFactory`.

 ### XStream Converters

 Currently, the following XStream converters are used in tests: